A Short History of The Royal Leicestershire Regiment

 The 2nd Battalion was raised in 1858.
 It went in 1861 to Ireland and in 1862 to Canada, where it served alongside the 1st Battalion which had gone there in 1856, and left in 1865.

-The 1st Battalion saw more active service in the Afghan War of 1878-1879, being employed in the capture of the famous fortress of Ali Masjid which guarded the Khyber Pass, and in the two expeditions into the Bazar Valley.
+1st Battalion saw more active service in the Afghan War of 1878-1879, being employed in the capture of the famous fortress of Ali Masjid which guarded the Khyber Pass, and in the two expeditions into the Bazar Valley.

-The 2nd Battalion also had a very strenuous period of service in India and Burma from 1874, being engaged in the many punitive expeditions and skirmishes against the Burmese.
+2nd Battalion also had a very strenuous period of service in India and Burma from 1874, being engaged in the many punitive expeditions and skirmishes against the Burmese.
 It returned home in 1890.
 Meanwhile, in 1881 the 17th Regiment became The Leicestershire Regiment, comprising two Regular battalions, two Militia battalions, and the Headquarters of the Regimental District at Glen Parva Barracks, South Wigston, Leicester.

-The South African War in 1899 took the 1st Battalion on another long spell of active service which won further renown for the regiment.
+The South African War in 1899 (the Second Boer War) took 1st Battalion on another long spell of active service which won further renown for the regiment.
 It was embodied in the force led by the gallant General, Sir William Penn Symons, which attacked the Boer position at Talana Hill on 20 October.
 Then came the hurried retirement on Ladysmith.
 For four months the Battalion fought splendidly throughout the stubborn defence of Ladysmith, during which the garrison was reduced to almost starvation rations.
 Before the town was relieved one tenth of the defenders had laid down their lives.

 Restored by a brief rest, the Battalion took part in the operations that carried the war into the Orange Free State, and the Transvaal, and was present at the storming of Laing’s Nek and the capture of Amersfort, Ermelo and Belfast, and in the operations around Lyndenberg.